 Lake Ice hazard Advisory service

-Our past experience on lake ice is not expected to be a good indicator of the future.
+Frozen lakes are common features of our landscape and are an important cultural heritage.
+It is unfortunate that most people must learn lake ice safety on their own, step by step, by trial and error.
+That is the inherent nature of risk.
 A study published recently in Nature Climate Change indicates an extensive loss of lake ice will occur within the next generation.
-This is not the distant future.
-This challenges even the experienced as we all head into a new ice regime.
+This is not the distant future and can challenge even the experienced as we all head into a new ice regime.
 Such climate change could have profound effects on many remote communities and the recreational activities of an increasing number of lake ice users as our populations grow.
 Inter-annual climate variation is superimposed on this warming trend.
 This means the risks we understand today are likely to increase as the ice conditions that we have become accustomed to change.
 A new approach is merited to help ease into a warming climate.

 The hazards of travel on floating lake ice remain poorly understood.
 The risk of collision with rough ice or immersion of property and people can be reduced with education, planning, identification, and monitoring of specific risk factors.
 Our service educates by leveraging scientific experience learned on the ice, including detailed drone imagery which clearly shows the changes in risk factors that people seldom observe.
 We identify and monitor hazards to show where they are and how they can change during the ice cover period; this improves the situational awareness of citizens using lake ice.
 For businesses and governments, the service is a climate change adaptation tool that grows the competency of your staff and partners while improving climate resiliency of communities over time.

 Synthetic Aperture RADAR Imaging